Music of Armenia: Classical music

 In classical music, many Armenian singers have gained worldwide recognition: sopranos Gohar Gasparyan, Sona Ghazarian, Arpine Pehlivanian, Lucine Amara, Cathy Berberian and, more recently, Isabel Bayrakdarian and Anna Kasyan, mezzo-soprano Tatevik Sazandaryan, tenors Tigran Levonyan, Gegham Grigoryan, and Vahan Mirakyan; basses Ara Berberian, and Henrik Alaverdian, as well as the bass-baritone Barsegh Toumanian.

 Cadence Ensemble is an Armenian musical ensemble formed in February 2004 by five classically trained musicians.
 Initially specialising on works by Argentinian composer Astor Piazzolla, they later included a wider repertoire of American, Armenian, Russian and other European classical and contemporary classical music.

-In the diaspora, Armenian musicians such as pianist Şahan Arzruni, violinists Manoug Parikian and Levon Chilingirian, and composers such as Alan Hovhaness have reached international fame.
+In the diaspora, Armenian musicians such as pianist Şahan Arzruni, violinists Manoug Parikian and Levon Chilingirian, and composers such as Alan Hovhaness, Alicia Terzian, Sirvart Kalpakian Karamanuk have reached international fame.

 Armenian-American composer John Hodian created "Songs of Exile", new music based on poetry by the medieval Armenian painter, poet and priest Mkrtich Naghash.
 With three female vocalists, duduk, oud, dhol and piano, The Naghash Ensemble has been touring internationally since 2014.
 Their music has been described as a hybrid of "classical music, jazz, folk and post-minimalism" by the German radio station BR Klassik.
 Scott Giles is an Armenian-American known for his many symphonies and concertos.
 Armenian-Canadian composer Vahram Sargsyan represents the younger generation of Armenian contemporary composers who is mostly known for his choral compositions.

 Jazz

 The first jazz band of Yerevan was founded in 1936.
 Soviet jazz was developed by Armenians such as Artemi Ayvazyan, who founded the Armenian State Estrada Orchestra in 1938.
-Notable performers in the vocal genre have been: Georgi Minasian, Artashes Avetyan, and Levon Sevan, as well as the aforementioned Elvina Makaryan and Datevik Hovanesian.
+Notable performers in the vocal genre have been Georgi Minasian, Artashes Avetyan, Levon Sevan, Elvina Makaryan and Datevik Hovanesian.
 Tigran Hamasyan is a Gyumri-born contemporary jazz pianist who is strongly influenced by the Armenian folk tradition, often using its scales and modalities.

 Popular music

 Pop music

-Armenian popular songs have been performed by famous Soviet-era performers such as Ruben Matevosyan, Ofelya Hambardzumyan, Varduhi Khachatryan, and Papin Poghosyan.
+Armenian popular songs have been performed by famous Soviet-era performers such as Norayr Mnatsakanyan, Ofelya Hambardzumyan, Varduhi Khachatryan, and Papin Poghosyan.
 Suzan Yakar and Udi Hrant Kenkulian were famous cabaret performers in Turkey during the 1920s and 1930s.
 Other representatives of Soviet-era and modern Armenian pop music include Bella Darbinyan, Raisa Mkrtchyan, and the more contemporary vocal performers such as Elvina Makaryan, Erna Yuzbashyan, Nadezhda Sargsyan, Zara Tonikyan, Syuzan Margaryan, and Datevik Hovanesian.
 Armenian male pop performers include Ruben Hakhverdyan and diasporan artists Adiss Harmandian, Paul Baghdadlian, Manuel Menengichian and Maxim Panossian.
 Harout Pamboukjian is a widely popular Soviet Armenian-born singer that currently lives in Los Angeles.

 In the 2000s, pop singers such as Sirusho and André represented Armenia in the Eurovision Song Contest.
 Other popular pop singers include Hasmik Karapetyan, Arsen Safaryan, and Arsen Grigoryan.